ankush/ankush.dev/content/posts/neumann_architecture.md

 - [Computer Architecture: A Quantitative Approach.](https://dl.acm.org/doi/pdf/10.5555/1999263)
 - [Bryan Cantril on Adaptive Replacement Cache.](https://www.youtube.com/watch?v=F8sZRBdmqc0)

-_Shower Thought: Who will "flip" von Neumann architecture its eight decades of evolution?_
+_Shower Thought: Who will "flip" von Neumann architecture and its eight decades of evolution?_

-I am kind of a noob when on this topic, so if you found any typo or factual error in this post, please send a correction on GitHub ("source" in the footer) or via email.
+I am kind of a noob on this topic, so if you found any typo or factual error in this post, please send a correction on GitHub ("source" in the footer) or via email.